 Here are three easy approaches you can try:

-Topical spot treatments
+Topical spot treatments for pimple on lip

 A topical spot treatment is exactly what it sounds like: a treatment you apply externally onto the skin only where you’re experiencing a break out.